 For instance, you don’t have to worry about hiring, firing, buying magnets, billing, capitalizing on radiology trends, attending hospital events, and more.
-There is a lot that goes into the management of a practice that is not related to the direct practice of radiology and as an employee you will likely be a lot less responsible for these activities.
+A lot goes into the management of a practice that is not related to day to day radiology.
+And as an employee, you will likely be a lot less responsible for these activities.
 But everything comes with a price.
-You are selling your ability to control the entity you are working for.
+You are selling your ability to control the entity for which you are working.

 Partnership Track Positions

 Time to partnership varies depending on multiple factors.
-These include first and foremost, location.
-The more desirable location, the more competitive the partnership spot.
-And, the more years to partner the partnership track radiologist will be charged.
+First and foremost, these include location.
+The more desirable the area, the more competitive the partnership spots.
+And, the more years to partner the practice will charge the partnership track radiologist.
 Additionally, the time to partnership can be longer if you own equipment, real estate, and other assets.
-That makes sense because in order to pay for that share in the partnership, you need to put in more “sweat equity”.
-Finally, time to partnership is also affected by market conditions.
-If there are numerous radiologists looking for partnership positions, the practice will charge a longer period of “sweat equity” because of the high demand for a position and willingness of the partnership track position “to pay” for it.
+That makes sense because to pay for that share in the partnership, you need to put in more “sweat equity.”
+Finally, market conditions also affect time until a partnership.
+Suppose numerous radiologists are looking for partnership positions.
+In that case, the practice will charge a more extended period of “sweat equity” because of the high demand for a job and willingness of the partnership track position “to pay” for it.

 What about the Partners?

-However, the difference in salary between a partner and a non partner, however, can vary widely depending on the profitability of the practice.
-Therefore, it behooves the applicant radiologist to try to determine what the partners are making prior to joining the practice.
+However, the difference in salary between a partner and a non-partner can vary widely depending on the profitability of the practice.
+Therefore, it behooves the applicant radiologist to determine what the partners are making before joining the practice.
 You need to “check the books” or talk to the business manager.
-You certainly do not want to go through the process of “sweat equity”, only to find out that your final income is not much different from your partnership track salary.
+You certainly do not want to go through the process of “sweat equity” only to find out that your final income is not much different from your partnership track salary.

 Does It Make Sense To Be On A Partnership Track?

-Are you the sort of person that likes running the show or do you just want to do your work and go home?
+Are you the sort of person that likes running the show, or do you just want to do your work and go home?

-Is the job something temporary for you or do you want this job to be permanent?
+Is the job something temporary for you, or do you want this job to be permanent?

-Are there other issues like multiple recent retirees getting buyouts?
+Have multiple recent retirees received buyouts?